Dr. Kimmika L.H. Williams-Witherspoon

 Lois Moses, Esquire

 Lois Moses, Esquire is a native of Philadelphia, and a graduate of LaSalle University’s Masters Program in Psychology.
 She also holds both a Master of Fine Arts degree from the University of California at Los Angeles and a law degree from Temple University (with a concentration in Transactional Law).
-She is also the Co-founder and Chief Administrative Officer of Sankofa Academy Charter School, the first African-centered charter school in Chester County, Pennsylvania.
 While at Temple, Mrs. Moses was founder and co-editor of BLSA Speaks, a newsletter that sought to empower the Temple African-American law students’ voice.
 She was the Political Social Awareness Committee Chair for the Black Student Law Association (BLSA) from 1995-1997.
 Her honors and awards included: Dean’s List for 1997; Outstanding BLSA Member 1995; and the Lena Hale Award 1997— for outstanding contribution to the law school community.

 As an actress, Mrs. Moses has toured and performed extensively throughout the United States with Kuntu Repertory Theater in Pittsburgh and the National Black Author’s Tour in Philadelphia, in addition to performing an off-Broadway run of Lady of Fadima.
 During her enrollment in UCLA’s Masters Program, she was a merit scholarship recipient, Dean’s List honoree, and a finalist in the Hugh O’Brien Awards.
 Mrs. Moses has been an Acting Instructor and Playwright/Director at Freedom Theatre in Philadelphia, PA.
 Moreover, as a member of the acclaimed Actor’s Studio, since 1990, Lois has studied under actors such as Martin Landau and Shelly Winters.